Cover Letter or Memo

 - An overview of which committees at the department, college, and university level have reviewed and approved the proposal;

-- NOTE: If this proposal is for distance delivery (with 50% or more of program activities occuring online) please contact the Office of Distance Education and eLearning at email@example.com for assistance completing your proposal.
+- NOTE: If this proposal is for distance delivery (with 50% or more of program activities occurring online) please contact the Office of Distance Education and eLearning at firstname.lastname@example.org for assistance completing your proposal.

 - A description of the forms and outcomes of interactions with faculty, students, accrediting agencies, alumni, professional organizations, and other interested parties including minutes from meetings, faculty vote results, survey results, letters of support, etc. which offer valuable insight into the nature of the consultative process;

 - Some indication of the adequacy and availability of resources including but not limited to fiscal impact statements, commitments of funding from any sources, and memoranda of understanding between collaborating units; and